 ERISA applies broadly to most employer sponsored welfare plans regardless of size.
 In the merger and acquisition context, compliance with ERISA (and other benefit related laws) should be reviewed at the due diligence stage.
-At this point, the buyer is identifying and evaluating potential risks and liabilities associated with the seller's plan and how these may impact the transaction.
+At this point, the buyer is identifying and evaluating potential risks and liabilities associated with the seller's plan(s) and how these may impact the transaction.
+Such review is particularly important with a stock purchase because the buyer is generally assuming the liabilities of the seller.